AndrewMagerman/wizard-book-study/homework_planner/homework.md

 - cross-check your homework (solutions/week7.txt)

-We **review** this work on Review Meeting on Wednesday 16th June, 18.30 CET
+We **review** this work on Review Meeting Week 7 on Wednesday 21st July, 18.30 CET

 ## Week 8 (Assignment, state, environments)